ComputingTheGraphics/ComputingTheGraphics.github.io/README.md

 ## Prerequisites:

-Though a general understanding of coding is not required, these explanations will be in pseudocode or C++/JavaScript here and there.
-Additionally, a beginning understanding of linear algebra also helps.
-Though this is the case, all articles will be written assuming minimal knowledge and will have relevant resources listed at the bottom.
+- Though a general understanding of coding is not required, these explanations will be in pseudocode or C++/JavaScript here and there.
+- Additionally, a beginning understanding of linear algebra also helps.
+- All articles will be written assuming minimal knowledge and will have relevant resources listed at the bottom.

 ## Website version of this for easier access:
 [COMPUTINGTHEGRAPHICS.COM](https://www.computingthegraphics.com)